 Something I’ve always found fascinating, as a Christian with an interest in story, is how so many mythologies have points in which they reflect the truth of how the world was made, how it flooded, and even sometimes how it was saved and how it will end.
 When something is true, it is impossible to completely obscure that truth.
-Which is why I think it’s important for authors to lay out the groundwork for their fictional worlds fairly early on; what is true of your world will shine through in many different areas.
-Continue reading “Laying the Foundations of Your World”
+Which is why I think it’s important for authors to lay out the groundwork for their fictional worlds fairly early on; the foundational truth of your world will shine through in many different areas.
+Continue reading “Deciding the Foundational Truth of Your World”

 It’s the last prompt of the week!
 Drumroll please…

 Who are the great heroes who have shaped your storyworld?